caseyg/awesome/TOPICS.md

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-Generation full-text search library for Browser and Node.js
+*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-generation full-text search library for Browser and Node.js

 ## search-engine

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-Generation full-text search library for Browser and Node.js
+*   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-generation full-text search library for Browser and Node.js

 *   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) - Local Deep Research is an AI-powered assistant that transforms complex questions into comprehensive, cited reports by conducting iterative analysis using any LLM across diverse knowledge sources including academic databases, scientific repositories, web content, and private document collections.